-As someone who has transitioned into UX from a completely non-design career (I was a business analyst), I share a unique perspective on quick, actionable things beginners can do to land their first job in this amazing industry.
+As someone who transitioned into UX from a non-design career, I share a unique perspective on quick, actionable things beginners can do to land their first job in this amazing industry.

 - Minimum Viable UX Portfolio